kalyons11/kevin/README.md

 - `kevin` Python package

 	This is a package I am working on for several purposes.
-I would like to experiment with the latest Python technologies (potential those in [Python 3.6](https://www.python.org/downloads/)).
+I would like to experiment with the latest Python technologies and improve my existing skills.

 	This package is by no means production ready.
 Use at your own risk.